nspahn/EC444/skills/cluster-3/23/report.md

-#  Skill Name
+# Triple-axis Accelerometer

-Author: FirstName LastName
+Author: Noah Spahn

-Date: YYYY-MM-DD
+Date: 2021-03-19
 -----

 ## Summary
+This skill utilised the accelorometer and the i2c to create a accelorameter read.

 ## Sketches and Photos